sunfounder/ts7-pro/docs/source/extension/extend_ssd.rst

 **Assemble the Hard Disk**

-Follow the tutorial below to mount the Hard Disk on the TS-7 Pro Screen.
+Follow the tutorial below to mount the Hard Disk on the TS7-Pro Screen.

 .. image:: img/ssd_assemble.jpg
     :width: 800